s2e-lab/SecurityEval/README.md

 We have now 121 prompts for 69 CWEs in this [version](https://github.com/s2e-lab/SecurityEval/releases/tag/v2.0).
 We **did not** change the old result and evaluate for models.
 The new dataset is available in the [dataset.jsonl](dataset.jsonl) file.

-You can find the old dataset and evaluation result in the [v1.0](https://github.com/s2e-lab/SecurityEval/releases/tag/v1.0).
+You can find the old dataset and evaluation result for MSR4P&S workshop in the [v1.0](https://github.com/s2e-lab/SecurityEval/releases/tag/v1.0).

 ## Introduction